amar-gupta-dani/howtocheckifyourrouterisgood/README.md

 ![Literally Me](https://pbs.twimg.com/media/EIzT11bU8AAgvlM.jpg)

-I was enlightenment with the knowledge of this random stackoverflow dude
+I was enlightened with the knowledge of this random stackoverflow dude

 >The spoof should work almost immediately if it is working properly.
 New devices will see the gratuitous arp from the attacker and automatically update their >cache.
 A victim will not detect duplicate IP, they should just update the mapping.
 The problem is likely at the router.
 >